bluefroguk1/empire-dump/content/Wiki/Senate/Tally of the Votes.md

 * [[Ilium]] seats and the [[Master of the Imperial Mint]] are re-elected at the [[Spring]] Equinox.
 * [[White granite]] seats are re-elected at the [[Summer]] Solstice.
 * [[Mithril]] seats are re-elected at the [[Autumn]] Equinox.
-A list of seats to be appointed at the upcoming event can be found on the recent [[History|history]] page and on notices around Anvil.
+A list of seats to be appointed at the upcoming event can be found on the recent [[History|history]] page and on notices around [[Anvil]].
 Once appointed, the new seat holders are announced via the Bourse noticeboard in the Hub.
 ## Selection
 An Imperial citizen must be a member of the appropriate nation to hold a national Bourse seat and it must be the only [[Imperial Title|Imperial title]] they control.
 All national titles elected through the bourse are re-elected annually.
 If the title is elected at the normal summit each year then the chosen citizen serves for one year until the start of the equivalent summit one year later.